Cyberpunk 2077 CPU Scaling, What Processors Work Best?

 AMD's Ryzen 9 5950X takes the lead at 1080p RT Ultra, trailed closely by the Ryzen 7 5800X, 5900X, and Core i9-10900K.
 You'll notice that these top-end processors are closely matched — most users would be hard-pressed to notice a difference between these CPUs.

-The eight-core 16-thread Ryzen 7 5800X only makes its way into the upper tier of the chart after we apply the fix.
-The performance improvement is also apparent with the eight-core Ryzen 7 3800XT, too, casting some doubt on CD Projekt Red's claims that the 'Ryzen bug' doesn't impact AMD's eight-core processors.
+The eight-core 16-thread Ryzen 7 5800X only makes its way into the upper tier of the chart after applying the fix.
+The performance improvement is also apparent with the eight-core Ryzen 7 3800XT too, casting some doubt on CD Projekt Red's claims that the 'Ryzen bug' doesn't impact AMD's eight-core processors.

 A quick look at the bottom of the chart shows how far AMD has come since it's Zen 1 and Zen+ processors.
 The Ryzen 7 1800X falls behind Intel's current i3-10100 despite having twice as many cores and threads, and the Ryzen 7 2700X only matches the Core i5-9600K.
-The SMT bug still affects those Ryzen CPUs, but using the modified code made the game unstable so it's not currently a solution.
+The SMT bug still affects those Ryzen CPUs, but using the modified code made the game unstable, so it's not currently a solution.

 Flipping through the album to the QHD results shows that the deltas between the chips shrink tremendously as we increase resolution.
 Bear in mind that we're testing with the ridiculously-priced RTX 3090, so the difference between these chips will shrink dramatically with lesser GPUs.
 The 4K resolution, and the resulting GPU bottleneck, stands as the great equalizer, though, dragging all of the chips (except the Ryzen 3 1300X) into closer competition.